DirtDeodara/Promotion/README.md

 ---

 **Work in progress.** <br />
-Version 1.0 *should* be ready by the end of Febuary, 2020.
+Version 1.0 *should* be ready by the end of March, 2020.

 ***back-end repo***
 https://github.com/DirtDeodara/promotion-be